 \begin{prop} Let $\mathcal{D}$ denote the set of observed data tuples.
 The generative learning objective can be approximated by:

 where $N$ represents the sample size, and $w_\phi(\ab,\xb)$ denotes the subject-specific IPTW, parameterized by $\phi \in \Phi$, which takes the form:

 \end{prop}

-\begin{rmk} \rebut{The generative learning objective in Proposition~\ref{prop:pesudo-objective} offers specific benefits when compared to plugin methods using Lemma~\ref{lemma:pseudo-prob} \citep{bickel2001inference,kim2018causal} and density estimators \citep{melnychuk2023normalizing}.
-The use of IPTW instead of a doubly robust method is due to the practical challenges in combining IPTW with an outcome based model for approximating the high-dimensional counterfactual distribution under time-varying confounders.
-We include a detailed discussion in Appendix~\ref{append:connection-other}}. \end{rmk}
+\begin{rmk} \rebut{The generative learning objective in Proposition~\ref{prop:pesudo-objective} offers specific benefits when compared to plugin methods using Lemma~\ref{lemma:pseudo-prob} \citep{bickel2001inference,kim2018causal} and density estimators \citep{melnychuk2023normalizing}. \rebutkdd{We only used IPTW in the training of generative models, instead of combining an outcome model with IPTW like the widely used doubly robust method, due to the challenges of learning an outcome model for high-dimensional counterfactual distributions.} We include a detailed discussion in Appendix~\ref{append:connection-other}}. \end{rmk}

-Here we use another model, denoted by $\phi \in \Phi$, to represent the propensity score $f(a_{\tau}|\ab_{\tau}, \xb_{\tau})$, which defines the IPTW $w_\phi$ and can be learned separately using observed data.
+\rebutkdd{Our Proposition 1 intuitively posits that to effectively approximate the counterfactual distribution using a generative model, one can adjust the weighting of samples based on their IPTW during the model's training phase.
+This reweighting process debiases the observed outcome distribution to match its counterfactual distribution, thereby enhancing the model's ability to generate accurate counterfactual distributions.} Here we use another model, denoted by $\phi \in \Phi$, to represent the propensity score $f_\phi(a_{\tau}|\ab_{\tau}, \xb_{\tau})$, which defines the IPTW $w_\phi$ and can be learned separately using observed data.
 Note that the effectiveness of this method is dependent on a correct specification of the IPTW $\phi$, \ie, the black dot is inside of the blue area in Figure~\ref{fig:objective} \citep{fitzmaurice2008longitudinal, lim2018forecasting}.
 In \cite{lim2018forecasting}, they use an RNN-like structure to represent the conditional probability $f_\phi$ without making strong assumptions on the form of the conditional probability.
 The choice of $g_\theta$ and $f_\phi$ are entirely general and both can be specified using deep architectures.
 In this paper, we use fully-connected neural networks for both $g_\theta$ and $f_\phi$.